meltaxa/apom/README.md

 The full list of parameter options:

      mode=random      Selects a random jpg image from your images directory.
-Default is sequential from 00.jpg. timer=<number>   Sets the countdown time in the number of seconds.
+                      Default mode is sequential from 0.jpg.
+Unset the mode parameter for the default. timer=<number>   Sets the countdown time in the number of seconds.
 Default is 60. image=<filename> Display the image from your images directory without cycling. max=<number>     Sets the limit of the image sequence to be cycled.
 Default is 60.